thebestliu/Time-Series-Library/README.md

 # Time Series Library (TSLib)
 TSLib is an open-source library for deep learning researchers, especially for deep time series analysis.

-We provide a neat code base to evaluate advanced deep time series models or develop your model, which covers five mainstream tasks: **long- and short-term forecasting, imputation, anomaly detection, and classification.**
+We provide a neat code base to evaluate advanced deep time series models or develop your model, which covers five mainstream tasks: **long- and short-term forecasting, imputation 缺失填补, anomaly detection 异常检测, and classification 时间分类.**

 :triangular_flag_on_post:**News** (2024.10) We have included [[TimeXer]](https://arxiv.org/abs/2402.19072), which defined a practical forecasting paradigm: Forecasting with Exogenous Variables.
 Considering both practicability and computation efficiency, we believe the new forecasting paradigm defined in TimeXer can be the "right" task for future research.